earthly/website/blog/_posts/2021-05-05-docker-networking.md

 One limitation with the host driver is that it doesn't work on Docker desktop: you need a Linux host to use it.
 This article focuses on Docker desktop, but I'll show you the commands required to work with the Linux host.

-The following command will start an NGINX image and listen to port 80 on the host machine:
+The following command will start an Nginx image and listen to port 80 on the host machine:

 ```shell
 docker run --rm -d --network host --name my_nginx nginx

 ```

-You can access NGINX by hitting the `http://localhost:80/ url`.
+You can access Nginx by hitting the `http://localhost:80/ url`.

 The downside with the host network is that you can't run multiple containers on the same host having the same port.
 Ports are shared by all containers on the host machine network.